-- Ongoing sports facility and sportsground maintenance costs - Availability of land for new sportsgrounds is limited to the West Dapto area - Climate adaptation and responding to the impacts of significant weather events - Expectations associated with Council's involvement in pathways to support elite sports development. - Escalating costs of sports infrastructure - · Limited availability of external grant funding opportunities to support community sport
+- · Ongoing sports facility and sportsground maintenance costs - · Provision of fully-inclusive and gender equitable amenities, which cater to the needs of all participants. - · Availability of land for new sportsgrounds is limited to the West Dapto area - Climate adaptation and responding to the impacts of significant weather events - Provision of quality and resilient playing surfaces. - Expectations associated with Council's involvement in pathways to support elite sports development. - Escalating costs of sports infrastructure - · Limited availability of external grant funding opportunities to support community sport